Nordic Owners Group (NOG)

 Extreme water levels

-Here, we also looked at historically observed extreme high sea level events from around the year 1000 until the present day.
+We also looked at historically observed extreme high sea level events from around the year 1000 until the present day.
 Several events with sea levels of 3m or more above average had occurred, but these had not formed part of previous analysis.
 In addition, we improved the description of the development and duration of extreme water levels, and carried out a survey of potential medium-term impacts of climate change.

 Methodology for multiple external event analysis